jtamboli07/BPMEWorkshop/start_Process.md

 <img src="/images/process/21.png" alt="get case id" width=700/>

 We will just use the System Administrator for this exercise.
 At the top right of the screen select Browse Organization.
 Now expand the Organizations till you see the 3 positions you created in your Org Model project.
-Select the Dispute Advisor Position and select the checkbox next the the tibco-admin user.
+Select the Dispute Advisor Position and select the checkbox next to the the "tibco-admin" user.

 <img src="/images/process/22.png" alt="get case id" width=700/>